example42/puppetguide-slides/Beginner/Cover/First_Page.md

 ### Language Basics

-General overview of Puppet DSL and the importance of modules to extend integration with third party tools and services.
+General overview of Puppet DSL with examples of common resources.

+Modules principles and usage patterns.

 ### Using Puppet